You’re sharing a room, your days are packed, and the group chat is buzzing. It’s fun, but it can also feel like you never get

 You’re sharing a room, your days are packed, and the group chat is buzzing.
 It’s fun, but it can also feel like you never get a quiet moment that’s just yours.
-A 5-minute hotel room journal routine gives you that pause without skipping any of the good stuff.
+A hotel room journal routine (aka a simple hotel journaling habit) gives you that pause without skipping any of the good stuff.

 Why a hotel room journal routine beats “trying to remember everything” later